pnp/blog/content/post/How-to-generate-an-HTML-table-with-SQL-Server-query-and-send-from-Outlook-with-using-Power-Platform/index.md

 ---
-title: "How to generate an HTML table with the output of a SQL Server query and send it from Outlook by using Power Platform / five contribution"
+title: "How to generate an HTML table with the output of a SQL Server query and send it from Outlook by using Power Platform"
-date: 2022-09-04T11:06:00-04:00
+date: 2022-09-13T11:06:00-04:00
 author: "Duvan Baena"
 githubname: DuvanBaena
 categories: ["Community post"]